hoanhan101/gray/_posts/2019-06-12-instapainting.md

 ### How did the founder come up with their idea?

 - Raised money from YC after YC, spent about 2 years pivoting and trying different ideas.
-Focused on how to generate revenue immediately while running low on cash.
+Focused on how to generate revenue immediately because he was running low on cash.
 - Saw several sites were doing the same things but with oil paintings.
-  Introduced a more mordern, cheaper, mixed media product.
+  Introduced a more modern, cheaper, mixed media product.

 ### How did they know it was the right one?